carlmontanari/scrapli/README.md

 - Add tests for timeouts if possible
 - Add more tests for auth failures
 - Add tests for custom on open/close functions
-- Investigate pre-authentication handling for telnet -- support handling a prompt *before* auth happens i.e. accept some banner/message -- does this ever happen for ssh?
-I don't know!
-If so, support dealing with that as well.
 - Remove as much as possible from the vendor'd `ptyprocess` code.
 Type hint it, add docstrings everywhere, add tests if possible (and remove from ignore for test coverage and darglint).
 - Improve logging -- especially in the transport classes and surrounding authentication (mostly in systemssh).